To add, remove or update a listing in the Coming Up section, email firstname.lastname@example.org.

 Breast Cancer Support Group, led by a psychologist, social workers and registered nurses.
 The groups are ongoing; join any time.
 Call Mount Carmel at 614-546-4180.

 Depression Bipolar Support Alliance of Northwest Columbus, 7 to 9 p.m. the second and fourth Tuesdays of the month at Meadow Park Church of God, 2425 Bethel Road.
 Call 547-9788.
 Meadow Park Church of God is not affiliated with the DBSA.

 Emotions Anonymous, a 12-step program for emotional wellness, meets from 4 to 5 p.m.
 Saturday and 7:30 to 8:30 p.m.
 Sunday, at North Community Lutheran Church, 114 Morse Road; and from 7 to 8 p.m.
 Tuesday, at Meadow Park Church of God, 2425 Bethel Road.
 Call 614-470-0397.

 Families Anonymous, for parents of those with substance abuse or behavioral problems, 7:30 p.m.
 Thursdays at Overbrook Presbyterian Church, 4131 N. High St. Call 614-885-5199.

 WoW (Widows or Widowers) Club, second Saturday of the month, call Mary at 614-309-0804.

 Gahanna City Council meets the first and third Mondays of the month at 7 p.m. at Gahanna City Hall, 200 S. Hamilton Road.

-Mifflin Township trustees meet the third Tuesday of the month at 3:30 p.m. at the township meeting hall, 155 Olde Ridenour Road.
+Mifflin Township trustees meet the first Monday of the month at 10 a.m. and the third Tuesday of the month at 3:30 p.m. at the township meeting hall, 155 Olde Ridenour Road.